Georgess2293/fsd_tech_product_analyzer/README.md

 ## Frontend

-Interactive PowerBI Dashboard:
+Interactive PowerBI Dashboard:<br>
-A central dashboard where viewers can view:
+A central dashboard where viewers can check:

 1. Market Indicator: Graphs, charts and visualizations displaying yearly sales of manufacturers.
 2. Sentiment Analysis: Representations of consumers sentiment about different products over time through pie charts and bars.